kj4c/Alphas_Propex/README.md

 ## 📤 Uploading Your Data

-You can upload your data using our `/upload_data` endpoint (use frontend for ease).
+You can upload your data using our `/upload_data` endpoint.
-Attach your JSON file during the request, and you'll receive a **dataset ID** in response.

-## 📤 Uploading Data

-To use our analysis services, you must first upload your dataset by calling the `/upload_data` endpoint and attaching your JSON file.
+`/upload_data` does not upload it immediately, it will generate a URL and a dataset ID for you, take that URL and do a PUT request and place your data in the body.
+Please take not of this Data Set ID as it is the ID used to run the analysis functions.

+## IF YOU DO NOT HAVE A DATA SET TO PROVIDE
+Please use this id: `76d3b838-5880-4320-b42f-8bd8273ab6a0` to see the analysis!

 The uploaded data **must follow this format** where every event is an entry for a property:
 ```json